magisterquis/dynelfsymbols/README.md

 This should enable post-exploitation persistence with an increased burden on whichever poor soul has to figure out why a normal binary is doing strange things.
+You always give someone a shell when you call `find(1)`, right?

 In a nutshell, a legitimate binary is edited to point to a malicious shared object file, which in turn loads the legitimate shared object file.

-This has been tested on x86_64 Linux, but in theory should work on other architectures, as well as the BSDs.
+This has been tested on Linux x86_64, but in theory should work on other architectures, as well as the BSDs.

 For a quick start, please see [QUICKSTART](QUICKSTART.md).

-For leagal use only.
+For legal use only.

 Brief Theory
 ------------